IUCampus/python-backend-project/README.md

 - Create and complete daily or weekly habits.
 - View analytics on habit performance and streaks.
 - Save/load habit data to/from JSON or SQLite.
-- Command-line interface (CLI) using Click or argparse.
+- Command-line interface (CLI) using Click.

 ## Setup Instructions
 1. Clone the repo: